-- Review of the monitoring results collected and establish why the exceedance has occurred; - Set out requirements for increased monitoring of the exceedance; - Set out environmental monitoring to detect effects of the exceedance, such as changes in extent of rivers, natural wetlands, springs or dune lakes; - Update the report on a regular basis as more data becomes available; and - Recommend actions to end the trigger level exceedance, which could include: - A staged reinstatement of abstraction to pre-exceedance rates and volumes; - Reduced levels of abstraction for all or some of the consent holders covered by the GMCP; - Suspension of abstraction by all or some of the consent holders covered by the GMCP.
+- · Review of the monitoring results collected established why the exceedance has occurred; - · Set out requirements for increased monitoring of the exceedance; - Set out environmental monitoring to detect effects of the exceedance, such as changes in extent of rivers, natural wetlands, springs or dune lakes; - Update the report on a regular basis as more data becomes available; and - Recommend actions to end the trigger exceedance, which could include; - A staged reinstatement of abstraction levels to pre-exceedance levels, - Reduced levels of abstraction for all or some of the consent holders covered by the GMCP. or - Suspension of abstraction by all or some of the consent holders covered by the GMCP.